pymgrit/pymgrit/docs/source/usage/tutorial.rst

 Solving the problem
 -------------------

-The last step is to set up an MGRIT solver for the test problem.
+The third step is to set up an MGRIT solver for the test problem.

 First, import PyMGRIT::